Yoast/PHPUnit-Polyfills/README.md

 if ( defined( '\Yoast\PHPUnitPolyfills\Autoload::VERSION' ) === false
     || version_compare( \Yoast\PHPUnitPolyfills\Autoload::VERSION, $versionRequirement, '<' )
 ) {
-    echo 'Error: Version mismatch detected for the PHPUnit Polyfills.
-Please ensure that PHPUnit Polyfills ',
-        $versionRequirement, ' or higher is loaded.', PHP_EOL;
+    echo 'Error: Version mismatch detected for the PHPUnit Polyfills.', ' Please ensure that PHPUnit Polyfills ', $versionRequirement, ' or higher is loaded.', PHP_EOL;
     exit(1);
 } else {
     echo 'Error: Please run `composer update -W` before running the tests.' .
 PHP_EOL;
-    echo 'You can still use a PHPUnit phar to run them, but the dependencies do need to be installed.', PHP_EOL;
+    echo 'You can still use a PHPUnit phar to run them,', ' but the dependencies do need to be installed.', PHP_EOL;
     exit(1);
 }
 ```